-PASS/FAIL COMPONENT Minimum attendance and contribution to workshop sessions

-Note, that this module cannot be passed if this pass/fail element is not passed.
+PASS/FAIL COMPONENT Minimum attendance and contribution to workshop sessions Note, that this module cannot be passed if this pass/fail element is not passed.
 If you do not meet the requirements of the Pass/Fail component, you will receive a QF outcome.
 This means that you will be required to repeat the failed component(s), even if your module mark is above 50%

-Moderation approach to main assessment: Universal second marking as check or audit
+Moderation approach to main assessment: Moderation of the entire cohort as Check or Audit

-Assessment Feedback: Formative and peer feedback will be given in group/workshop sessions

-Feedback during Q&As in lecture and example classes.
+Assessment Feedback: Formative and peer feedback will be given in group/workshop sessions Feedback during Q&As in lecture and example classes.